 \section{Conclusion}

-We performed spatially resolved analysis of galaxy evolution through mapping physical properties and measuring resolved scaling relations.
-The analysis was made possible by the excellent depth in the F275W observations from UVCANDELS.
+We performed spatially resolved analysis of galaxy evolution by mapping physical properties and measuring resolved scaling relations, enabled by the deep F275W UVCANDELS data.

-Our sample consists of nine galaxies in GOODS-N with four face-on spiral galaxies, one edge-on galaxy, two inclined galaxies, and one galaxy pair.
-These galaxies were selected on the basis of being detected in all bands, and all have high SNR in the F435W band.
-The galaxies had spectroscopic redshifts that spanned $0.0787\leq z \leq 0.9537$.
-Many showed bright features in the F275W and/or F435W bands that would indicate more recent star formation.
+Our sample includes eight GOODS-N galaxies: four face-on spirals, one edge-on, two inclined, and one pair.
+They are detected in all bands, have high SNR in F435W, and span spectroscopic redshifts $0.0787 \leq z \leq 0.3$.
+Many show bright F275W and/or F435W features indicative of recent star formation.

-We created resolved SEDs for all galaxies using a Voronoi binning scheme creating between 50 and 800 regions per galaxy with spatial scales from $\sim$ 0.45 to $\sim$ 7.4 kpc and the region size being driven primarily by the SNR in the image.
-We fit each resolved SED region using the \texttt{dense basis} SED fitting code \citep{iyer2017, Iyer2019}, which allowed us to reconstruct full non-parametric SFHs from each region and with them properties such as \sigmstar, \sigsfr, $t_{50}$, and $A_V$.
+We constructed resolved SEDs using Voronoi binning, producing 50–800 regions per galaxy with spatial scales $\sim$0.45–7.4 kpc, set primarily by image SNR.
+Each region was fit with the \texttt{dense basis} SED fitting code \citep{iyer2017, Iyer2019} to obtain non-parametric SFHs and derive \sigmstar, \sigsfr, $t_{50}$, and $A_V$.

-We fit the resolved $\Sigma_{SFR}-\Sigma_{M_*}$ relation using the properties recovered from the SFHs of each region and traced the \sigsfr - \sigmstar correlation back in cosmic time using the SFHs for each region.
-Mapping the projected radial profiles for each property we looked for trends and changes in radial patterns over time.
+We fit the resolved $\Sigma_{SFR}$–$\Sigma_{M_*}$ relation from the regional SFHs and traced this correlation back in cosmic time.
+By mapping projected radial profiles of each property, we searched for temporal evolution in radial trends and patterns.